mercadolibre/css-style-guide/README.md

 	 /**
 	  * Component Name
 	  * @authors: pmontesano, hmammana, ndevalle
-	  * @description: write here a small description of what the component does, where is used, etc.
+	  * @description: small description of what the component does, where is used, etc.
 	  */
 	```